Debby (polar bear)

 Debby (1966 – November 17, 2008) was a female polar bear, considered by scholars as the world's oldest.
 She lived in the Assiniboine Park Zoo in Winnipeg.
-In August 2008, the Guinness World Records certified her as not only the oldest polar bear, but one of the three oldest individuals ever recorded of all eight bear species.

-Debby was born in the Soviet Arctic in 1966, and subsequently orphaned; she arrived in Winnipeg when she was a year old.
+Debby was born in the Soviet Arctic in 1966, and subsequently orphaned; she arrived in Winnipeg when she was a year old with another polar bear cub, Dennis, who was later sent to the Calgary Zoo.